MAP233224/Motor/README.md

 - their Trainer ID and Secret ID (TID and SID)
 - their game's version (Diamond, Pearl or Platinum)
 - their game's language (Japanese, English, French, Italian, German, Spanish, Korean)
-- their target species (optional, from Bulbasaur to Arceus)
+- their desired species ID (optional, from Bulbasaur to Arceus)
-- their target item (optional, from Master Ball to Secret Key)
+- their desired item ID (optional, from Master Ball to Secret Key)
 - how many seeds they want to go through (maximum 4,294,967,295)

 Species IDs : https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_index_number_(Generation_IV)